Hec-KuFlow/KuFlow-ExtractInvoiceData/README.md

 **Note:** You can download the following project from our [Community Github repository](https://github.com/Hec-KuFlow)

-### Create the Virtual Environment and resolve dependencies​
+### Create the Virtual Environment and resolve dependencies

 Once you have unzipped the template, open it and, on a new terminal window in your IDE, execute the following commands: